Professional practice

 Commercial chancery disputes

-For a decade prior to taking silk in 2024, James was consistently ranked as a leading junior for commercial chancery disputes by Chambers & Partners (UK and Global): most recently he is described as a “very gifted barrister, who really rolls his sleeves up and gets stuck in” and a “very calm and unflappable performer” (2024).
+For a decade prior to taking silk in 2024, James was consistently ranked as a leading junior for commercial chancery disputes by Chambers & Partners (UK and Global): most recently he is described as “a superbly compelling advocate, who gains the trust of the bench quickly”, as well as being “very user-friendly, very commercial and very charming.”

 James’s experience of commercial chancery disputes encompasses company and partnership law disputes in litigation and arbitration, and shareholder disputes in both contexts, as well as domestic and cross-border insolvency (including recognition of foreign insolvencies and applications by office-holders for disclosure and information), and breach of confidence and intellectual property disputes.
 He also has experience of matters of trusts and property law.